Parish Forum

 Sunday mornings at 10:15, Gray Auditorium

-Week after week we show up to participate in an intricate dance of language and movement that we call worship.
-But what does it all mean, and what comes of our having done it?
+Week after week, we come together to participate in an intricate dance of language, movement, and music we call worship.
+But what does it all mean and what comes of our having done it?

-Welcome to a new iteration of the Forum, befitting our move into the newly renovated Parish Hall.
-Here we seek to engage the questions that lie beneath the surface of what we do.
-Designed for old timers and newcomers alike, the Parish Forum combines the conviviality of coffee hour with the intentional learning of adult formation.
+Welcome to a new iteration of the Forum — a model that is befitting of our move into the newly-renovated Linthicum Hall.
+Designed for longtime members and newcomers alike, the Parish Forum will combine the conviviality of coffee hour with the intentional learning of adult formation.
+Here we will seek to engage questions that lie beneath the surface of what we do.

-This program year we will examine our liturgy as a living reality, one which we participate in as a church and one that shapes how we show up in the world.
-The first part of this series will consider the bigger questions around liturgy in general, followed by a more careful look at the particular liturgies we use on various occasions.
-Whether you are just dipping your toes in Episcopal worship or have spent a lifetime treading these waters, this series will heighten your awareness of the story we enact in our worship and support you in playing your part.
+This program year, we will examine liturgy as a living reality — one in which we participate as a parish community and one that shapes how we show up in the world.
+The first part of this series will explore the larger, more general questions about the liturgy.
+Later sessions will explore particular liturgies we use on various occasions.
+Whether you are just dipping your toes in the Anglican / Episcopal tradition or have spent a lifetime treading these waters, this series will heighten your awareness of the story we enact in our worship and assist you in playing your part.

 September 14: Biblical Backstory: Who came up with liturgy, anyways?